 - Have a mental health condition such as stress which might be helped by a holiday.

-Let’s look at a few of the more common questions and concerns around specific situations.
+Here’s a look at some of the more common questions and concerns around taking a holiday during sick leave.
 These examples should help if you need to have a conversation with your manager about your break.

-Taking a Holiday When Off Sick With Stress or Mental Health Problems
+Going On Holiday When Off Sick With Stress or Mental Health

 If you are concerned about clearing this with your employer, you should approach your GP.
 They may be happy to issue you with a letter confirming a break would support your recovery.